Nov 01, 2025

 - Failed messages route to a central Dead Letter Queue (DLQ)

-- Separate DLQ processor Lambda adds error messages and status to DynamoDB
+- Separate DLQ processor Lambda adds error message and status to DynamoDB

 This stage was critical to get right.
 We needed to ensure that every document was tracked, that failures were captured and that we had full visibility into the processing workflow.